Daniellappv/datahub-cloud-template-newest/README.md

 > Note: This component allows you to present all tabs in your Excel file.
 You can sort the rows by clicking on the Column name and you can also filter each column by clicking on the triple bar symbol next to the Column name.

-### Getting insights
+## Data-rich components

-Furthermore, you can use a number of data preview and data visualization components in order to make your dataset more insightful
+Furthermore, you can use a number of data preview and data visualization components in order to make your dataset more insightful.
+For a full list and API of available data visualisation components visit https://storybook.portaljs.org

-## Data Table
+### Data Table

 Let's start by adding a table like the one below:

 <FlatUiTable url="https://storage.openspending.org/alberta-budget/__os_imported__alberta_total.csv" />

-## Data-rich components
+### Data visualization

 We can add a chart: